Felipe VI: Accession

+Household reforms

-In June 2014, Felipe and Letizia became the first Spanish king and queen to receive and recognize LGBT organisations at the Palace.
+During his ascension speech, Felipe pledged a "renewed monarchy for a new time".
+A few days later after this, Felipe and Letizia became the first Spanish monarchs to receive and recognize LGBT organisations at the Palace.
 Felipe also changed the protocol in order to allow people to take the oath of office without a crucifix or Bible.
-In their first overseas trip as king and queen, Felipe VI and Letizia met Pope Francis in the Apostolic Palace on 30 June 2014.
-They subsequently met with Cardinal Secretary of State Pietro Parolin.
-Antoine Camilleri, under-secretary for Relations with States.
+This did not mean, in any way, a change in his relations with the Catholic Church or religion, in fact, on their first overseas trip as king and queen, Felipe VI and Letizia met Pope Francis in the Apostolic Palace on 30 June 2014.
+They subsequently met with Cardinal Secretary of State Pietro Parolin and Under-Secretary for Relations with States Antoine Camilleri.
 The visit followed one by King Juan Carlos I and Queen Sofía on 28 April.

-On 18 July, the new king chaired his first meeting of the Council of Ministers.
+The king also established a difference between the royal family and the King's family, leaving his sisters and their descendants outside the royal family and, therefore, not carrying out institutional representation of the Crown (although they do it occasionally).
+In July 2014, the king banned the royal family from working outside the Royal Household and he established an external audit made by the Office of the Comptroller General of the State.

+Following orders from the king, since 1 January 2015, the Spanish royal family cannot accept "expensive gifts" when "they exceed social or courtesy uses".
 In February 2015, Felipe announced he would cut his annual salary by 20% as a result of the economic recession and hardships continuing to hamper Spain.